 Photo of Mark Harris Mark Harris

-Since 1996, Mark has been a member of the Board of Editors of the Federal Sentencing Reporter and a frequent contributor.
-His work on behalf of non-U.S. clients was featured in the American Lawyer’s 2006 Litigation supplement.
-He has lectured on both criminal law and appellate practice before the International Bar Association, the National Association of Criminal Defense Lawyers, PLI, and the ABA Sections of Litigation, Criminal Law, and Employment and Labor Law, and has been interviewed by Bloomberg Radio, the National Law Journal, WINS AM-1010, Law360Legal Times, and other news organizations.
+He has lectured on both criminal law and appellate practice before the International Bar Association, the National Association of Criminal Defense Lawyers, PLI, and the ABA Sections of Litigation, Criminal Law, and Employment and Labor Law.
+Mark has been interviewed by Bloomberg Radio, the National Law Journal, WINS AM-1010, Law360Legal Times, and other news organizations.